-The Earth/ Space Sciences section of the exam covers astronomy, meteorology, oceanography, historical and physical geology, seasons, time zones, units of distance, satellites, space exploration, the organization of the solar system, origins and life cycles of stars, theories of the origin and structure of the universe, forecasting, maps, frontal systems, climatic change, pressure systems, precipitation, air masses, humidity, clouds, winds, atmospheric properties, seasonal and latitudinal variations of solar radiation, the chemistry of seawater, the ocean floor, currents, tides, waves, fossils, time scales, stratigraphy, the history of Earth, minerals, rocks, earthquakes, volcanoes, weathering and erosion, plate tectonics, and the hydrologic cycle.
+This section of the exam will assess your knowledge of astronomy, meteorology, oceanography, historical geology, and physical geology.
+The astronomy section of the test will cover the earth’s seasons, time zones, units of distance, satellites, space exploration, the structure of the solar system, origins and life cycles of stars, and theories regarding the origin and structure of the universe.
+The meteorology section of the test will cover forecasting, maps, frontal systems, climax and climatic change; high and low pressure systems, precipitation, air masses, humidity, clouds, winds, the structure and properties of the atmosphere, along with seasonal and latitudinal variation of solar radiation.
+The oceanography section of the exam will cover the chemistry of seawater, the ocean floor, currents, tides, and waves.
+The historical geology section of the test will cover fossils, time scales, uniformitarianism, straitgraphy and the history of the earth.
+The physical geology section of the test will cover minerals, rocks, earthquakes, volcanoes, weathering and erosion, plate tectonics, and the hydrologic cycle.